Article relevant to the tax year 2018/19 – What are the Property Allowable costs to reduce my tax?

 Other tax allowable costs for property investors

 I often find that people buy cars without necessarily thinking about their cash flow or need their tax position, be it employees, business owners or property investors.
-Many people will buy a brand new car because the love the feeling of treating themselves to something new.
-After all you deserve a reward for all your hard work.
+Many people will buy a brand new car because of the love the feeling of treating themselves to something new.
+After all, you deserve a reward for all your hard work.
 The issue with this is the value.
 As soon as you drive a car a few miles away from the forecourt you ought to know that the value of the car drops in value by 20%+.

-Equally there are people that go for a company car or buy a car in their own company name and have all their fuel paid.
+Equally, there are people that go for a company car or buy a car in their own company name and have all their fuel paid.
 This seems like a great idea because the company makes all the payments.
 The issue with this approach is that you are taxed quite heavily for the car value and fuel known as HMRC: Benefit in Kind (BIK)

 Can you relate to the above?

-Can you see how buying a car in the wrong structure may be damaging to your cash flow / tax position?
+Can you see how buying a car in the wrong structure may be damaging to your cash flow/tax position?